Monotone additive statistics: Introduction

 A large literature in statistics studies descriptive statistics of probability distributions.
 A representative example is the work of \cite{bickel2012descriptiveI,bickel2012descriptiveII}, who study location statistics using an axiomatic, non-parametric approach that is similar to ours.
 This literature has however focused on different properties, and, to the best of our knowledge, does not contain a similar characterization of additivity and monotonicity.
 The mathematics literature has studied additive statistics as homomorphisms from the convolution semigroup to the real numbers \citep[see][]{ruzsa1988algebraic, mattner1999cumulants, mattner2004cumulants}, but without imposing monotonicity.

-In finance and actuarial sciences, the certainty equivalent $K_{a}(X)$ is also known as an {\em entropic risk measure}, and is used to assess the riskiness of a financial position $X$.
+In finance and actuarial sciences, $-K_{a}(X)$ is also known as an {\em entropic risk measure}, and is used to assess the riskiness of a financial position $X$.
 It is a canonical example of a coherent risk measure \citep[see][]{follmer2002convex,follmer2011stochastic,follmer2011entropic}.
-In this literature, \cite*{goovaerts2004comonotonic} study additive statistics that are monotone with respect to all entropic risk measures, i.e.\ those with the property that $K_a(X) \geq K_a(Y)$ for all $a \in \R$ implies $\Phi(X) \geq \Phi(Y)$, and show that they must be weighted averages of entropic risk measures, as in our main representation.
-Taken in isolation, their monotonicity assumption does not admit a natural interpretation.
-In contrast, we show that this condition is implied by monotonicity and additivity of $\Phi$.
-Proving this implication is a crucial step in our analysis.
+In this literature, \cite*{goovaerts2004comonotonic} study additive statistics that are monotone with respect to all entropic risk measures, i.e.\ those with the property that $K_a(X) \geq K_a(Y)$ for all $a \in \R$ implies $\Phi(X) \geq \Phi(Y)$, and show that they must be weighted averages of entropic risk measures, as in our main representation theorem.
+In contrast, we do not assume this property of $\Phi$, but instead show that it is implied by monotonicity and additivity of $\Phi$.

-In an earlier paper, \cite*{pomatto2018stochastic} show that on the domain of random variables that have all moments, the only monotone additive statistic is the expectation.
-In this paper we consider a smaller domain and obtain a larger class of possible statistics.
-These different results can be reconciled by observing that for any $a \neq 0$, the statistic $K_a(X)$ takes infinite value for some random variable $X$ that has all moments but thick tails. \cite*{fritz2020there} prove that the expectation remains the unique monotone additive statistic on the domain $L^p$, for any $p \geq 1$, while there are no monotone additive statistics on $L^p$ with $p < 1$, or on the domain of all random variables.
+In an earlier paper, \cite*{pomatto2018stochastic} show that on the domain of random variables that have all moments, the only monotone additive statistic is the expectation.\footnote{The same phenomenon is studied more in depth in \cite*{fritz2020there}.
+It is shown there that the expectation remains the unique monotone additive statistic on the domain $L^p$, for any $p \geq 1$, while there are no monotone additive statistics on $L^p$ with $p < 1$, or on the domain of all random variables. } This is because the larger domain includes fat-tailed random variables, which rule out all other monotone additive statistics.
+In contrast, in this paper we primarily study the domain of bounded random variables, which allows for much richer preferences with a variety of risk attitudes.